designer-edu/designer/docsrc/reference/events.rst

 `updating`
 ==========

 The `updating` event is by far the most common.
+It happens every step of the world.

 .. py:function:: updating_handler(world)
                  updating_handler(world, delta)